zenml-io/zenml/docs/book/component-gallery/secrets-managers/hashicorp-vault.md

 description: How to store secrets in HashiCorp Vault
 ---

 The HashiCorp Vault secrets manager is a [secrets manager](./secrets-managers.md) flavor provided with the ZenML `vault` integration that uses [HashiCorp Vault](https://www.vaultproject.io/) to store secrets.

 ## When to use it

 You should use the HashiCorp Vault secrets manager if:
-* a component of your stack requires a secret for authentication or you want to use secrets inside your steps.
+* a component of your stack requires a secret for authentication, or you want to use secrets inside your steps.
 * you're already using HashiCorp Vault to store your secrets or want a self-hosted secrets solution.